FRINXrepo/docs-public/_posts/2017-06-26-l3vpn-service-module.md

 This is done by using the Frinx ODL controller which configures routers based on intent of the L3VPN service.
 The Frinx ODL controller translates the L3VPN service abstraction to network element configuration. ![L3VPN Service][1]

+The postman collection for the L3VPN service module can be accessed [here][2]

 ## A bit about L3VPN

 ### Problem definition and L3VPN